 Male Elf Names

 Browse our handpicked collection of male elf names drawn from classic fantasy traditions, mythology, and invented elvish linguistics.
-Whether you are building a D&D character, writing a novel, or simply seeking inspiration, each name below carries its own lore and personality.
-From regal lords of ancient halls to fierce warriors of the wildwood, this list covers the full range of masculine elven archetypes.
-If you are looking for elf names male players and writers can skim fast, this page is built as a shortlist rather than a random generator.
+Whether you are building a D&D character, writing a novel, or seeking inspiration, each name below carries its own lore and personality.
+From regal lords of ancient halls to ranger scouts of the wildwood, dark-blooded assassins, and old-soul scholars — this page covers the full range of masculine elven archetypes.
+Every elf name male players and writers might need is grouped by archetype so you can skim to the right voice instantly.

 Noble Male Elf Names